wersosn/task-management-app/README.md

 ## Design patterns used
 - Builder - for creating tasks and notes
 - Command - for handling operations on tasks and notes
-- Composite -
+- Observer -
 - Proxy - for searching tasks and notes by keywords
+- State -
+- Store -
 - Template method - for generating reports and summaries
-- MVC/MVVM -
+- MVVM -

 ## Tech stack
 - C#